 Water shoes can keep you comfortable and safe while participating in fun activities such as kayaking, surfing, or fishing.
 They’ll save your hide because they drain water quickly and are usually made of a material that doesn’t absorb water.

-Wearing water shoes is a smart call, even if you think they may be overkill.
-Trying to kayak in sneakers will just lead to blisters, and I’ve lost more than one flip-flop on sticky, sandy riverbanks.
+Wearing water shoes is smart, even if you think they may be overkill.
+Trying to kayak in sneakers will lead to blisters, and I’ve lost more than one flip-flop on sticky, sandy riverbanks.

 On a grosser note, water shoes can protect you from critters and bacteria that might try to snack on your toes.
 Good traction helps keep you safe on wet and slippery surfaces, and some water shoes also have insulation, which is great for chilly waters.